 Choose where to register your company

-Your business location is an important decision because it can affect your taxes, legal requirements, and revenue.
-Most people will register a business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as several states offer real advantages when it comes to real estate.
+Your business location is important because it can affect taxes, legal requirements, and revenue.
+Most people will register their business in the state where they live, but if you are planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to real estate.

 Choose your business structure

 Businesses come in several varieties, each with its pros and cons.
 The legal structure you choose for your real estate business shapes your taxes, personal liability, and business registration requirements, so it’s important to choose wisely.

 Sole Proprietorship – The most common structure for small businesses makes no legal distinction between company and owner.
 All income goes to the owner, who’s also liable for any debts, losses, or liabilities incurred by the business.
 The owner pays taxes on business income on his or her personal tax return.